socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

          0     wValue
          0     wIndex

-    8 byte command data buffer
+    sends 8 byte command data buffer

-There are other USB requests in use, e.g. for getting the meter value in the vendor GUI's "Ducking" tab.
+To receive the meter value, a very similar USB Control IN transfer is used to receive 8 bytes of data:

+    USB Control IN transfer with
+         0xc0  bmRequestType
+         16    bRequest
+         0     wValue
+         0     wIndex

+    receives 8 byte of data buffer

+Caution: While most of the multi byte values in the data buffer are
+         big endian, but some are little endian.

 Mixer state vs host software state
 ==================================

-The MacOS "Soundcraft USB audio control panel" does not appear to query any information from the mixer when the Mac is up and running in normal operation.
+We have not observed the **Soundcraft USB audio control panel** query any information from the mixer.

 On starting the "Soundcraft USB audio control panel", no USB requests can be observed which query the mixer state.
 However, the "Soundcraft